Hygienist Explains: ZYN Nicotine Pouches Bad For Your Gums?

 Can receding gums happen from using nicotine pouches?

-Receding gums can be caused by the death of gum tissue from gum disease or by constant wearing on the gums from the nicotine pouch.
-Excessive wearing on the gums will damage the gums and, over time, can wear away some of the tooth structure too!
+Receding gums can be caused by the death of gum tissue from gum disease or by constant wear from the nicotine pouch.
+Excessive wear will damage the gums and, over time, can wear away some of the tooth structure, too!

 Most Oral-B electric toothbrushes have both a visible (flashing light) and physical pressure sensor.
 The brush will actually lower the power when it senses that you are brushing too hard, preventing damage to the gums and tooth surface.

-I linked an article below to go over all the Oral-B electric toothbrushes I recommend to my patients and use myself.
+I linked an article below that reviews all the Oral-B electric toothbrushes I recommend to my patients and use myself.

 Read Now: Receding Gums?
 Best Electric Toothbrush and Head to Use!